-The 3 Best Chattooga River outfitters guiding trips on the Wild and Scenic “Deliverance River” are listed below with a little something special about each one.
+The 3 Best Chattooga River outfitters guiding trips on the Wild and Scenic “Deliverance River” are featured in the gallery and are listed below with a little something special about each one.
 But first, a word about the Wild and Scenic Chattooga River itself.
 See an interactive Chattooga River Map showing the 6 geographical sections of the river as well as all of the named rapids.
 Read more about hiking and exploring the Chattooga River corridor one of the most remarkable natural areas in the Southeast.

 Where is the Chattooga River